BrunoLevy/learn-fpga/Basic/FOMU/FOMU_VGA/README.md

      different "parallax planes" to have a more interesting effect.
 Note that it eats-up most of the LUTs because of the modulo operator !

-Finally, there is a special `SB_IO` block, that uses the flipflops associated with the IO pins:
+Finally, there is a vector of four special `SB_IO` blocks, that use the flipflops associated with the IO pins:
 ```
    SB_IO #(
       .PIN_TYPE(5'b0101_00) // 0101: latched output  00: no input